Frequently Asked Questions

 - Maintain an Overall GPA of 3.60 or above

 - Earn at least 5 participation points per semester by attending Aquinas Scholars events

 Under extraordinary circumstances, the faculty director may make an adjustment (usually a substitution) in a student's requirements.
 Ordinarily, however, students who can't fulfill the requirements for honors sections and seminar by the time of graduation simply need to withdraw from the program, easily accomplished by sending an e-mail to the director.
 The students' transcripts will continue to carry the Honors designation on all honors courses they took, and they do not need to pay for any honors seminars they took tuition free.

 Incoming freshman applications are reviewed starting November 1.
 Given the amount of time it takes for an application to be processed by the faculty board members the letters of acceptance/deferred to go out, the time between the sending of an application (one sent between November 1 and March 30) and the receipt of a decision should be approximately 4 weeks.
 If it has been more than 4 weeks since you sent your application, please e-mail the faculty director of the program.

-The honors program looks for test scores of 28 or higher ACT or 1200 or higher SAT, and for a high school g.p.a. of 3.8 or higher.
-But these are guidelines not requirements.
-A student may overcome lower test scores or high school g.p.a. by writing an exceptional application essay.
-Another possibility would be to wait until after the first semester of college to apply to the honors program.
-If a student has a college g.p.a. of 3.6 or better, this will (in most cases) outweigh any standardized test scores or high school coursework.
+The honors program looks for test scores of 28 or higher ACT or 1200 or higher SAT, and for a high school GPA of 3.8 or higher.
+If you do not meet these requirements, we recommend that you wait until after the first semester of college to apply to the honors program.
+Any St. Thomas student with a college GPA of 3.6 or better is eligible to apply.
+The written essay will still be required as assessed for admission.